lvermeulen/Bitbucket.Cloud.Net/README.md

 ### App Password Authentication

-You will need to follow the steps provided by [bitbucket support](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) to setup your account with an app password.
-Then you can authenticate your bitbucket client with the following example code.
+The steps provided by [bitbucket support](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) to setup the account with an app password must be completed.
+Then the bitbucket client can authenticate using the following example code.

 ```csharp
 var credentials = new Bitbucket.Cloud.Net.Common.Authentication.AppPasswordAuthentication("<your_username>", "<your_app_password>");